Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 NDR are calculated by taking the Rateable Value (RV) of a property and multiplying it by the NDR 'multiplier' or 'poundage' for the year in question.
 The Valuation Office Agency (VOA), which is independent of the Welsh Government, values properties for the purposes of charging NDR and assigns the RV.

 The Welsh Government sets the multiplier each year.
 Normally the multiplier is set according to the Retail Price Index (RPI) as at the September preceding the financial year to which the multiplier applies, and it cannot be increased by more than that figure.
-However, the Non-Domestic Rating (Multiplier) (Wales) Order 2014 has capped the increase to 2%, and the multiplier for the financial year 2014-15 is 0·473.
+The multiplier for the financial year 2017-18 is 0·499.

 There are various reliefs available which can help to reduce the rates bill for a business or other non-domestic property.
 The Welsh Government pays 100% of mandatory rate reliefs and a percentage, in some cases up to 90%, of discretionary reliefs.
 A business can appeal against its RV if it thinks it is incorrect.